Frequently Asked Questions

 What happens after I sign up to receive peer support?

-In the coming days after you submit the form, a member of our triage team will give you a phone call to find our your goals, wishes, and assess your suitability for peer support.
-Then, you will receive an email formally welcoming you to the network.
+In the coming days after you submit the form you will receive an email.
+The email will have information about expected waiting times for triage and linkage.
+A member of our triage team will give you a phone call to find our your goals, wishes, and assess your suitability for peer support.

 There may then be a bit of a wait while we try find a peer support facilitator/group from our network who is a good fit for you and able to take you on.
 Once we have, we will e-introduce you via email.
 It will then be up to you to organise a time/frequency/modality along with your facilitator and the rest of the group.